|Location:||Poplar Forest, Bedford County, VA, United States|

 1999a Hidden Lives: The Archaeology of Slave Life at Thomas Jefferson’s Poplar Forest.
 University Press of Virginia, Charlottesville, Virginia.

 Heath, Barbara J.

-1999b Buttons, Beads, and Buckles: Contextualizing Adornment Within the Bounds of Slavery.
-In Historical Archaeology, Identity Formation, and the Interpretation of Ethnicity, edited by Maria Franklin and Garrett Fesler, pp.47-69.
+1999b Buttons, Beads, and Buckles: Contextualizing Adornment Within the Bounds of Slavery., Historical Archaeology, Identity Formation, and the Interpretation of Ethnicity In Historical Archaeology, Identity Formation, and the Interpretation of Ethnicity, edited by Maria Franklin and Garrett Fesler, pp.47-69.
 Colonial Williamsburg Foundation and Dietz Press, Richmond, Virginia.

 Heath, Barbara J.